BeComputer-Scientist/BeComputer-Scientist/README.md

 ### hey, I'm Jay 👋

-Been at this since 7th grade — freelancing on the side while grinding through NEET/JEE prep on a gap year.
-Originally wanted engineering, pivoted to premed, then the entrance paper got leaked and blew that plan up too — so now I'm circling back to engineering.
+Been building stuff since 7th grade — started coding and freelancing way before I actually knew what I was doing.
+Always wanted engineering, ended up on the premed track instead, didn't score enough on boards to make it work, took a drop — and then the entrance paper got leaked for good measure.
+So now I'm circling back to where I originally wanted to be.
 Life's just a series of pivots at this point.

 <br/>